ansarisaifulla/mail/README.md

-A java program to send a mail with otp for authorization
+A java program to send mail with OTP for authorization.